davidnallapu/ez-flash-sol/README.md

-# Flash Loan Easy Solution
+# Flash Loan EZ with Mango, Jupiter and Raydium

 A Solana program demonstrating how to implement flash loans on the Solana blockchain.
 This program allows users to borrow tokens temporarily within a single transaction, provided they repay the loan amount plus any fees before the transaction completes.